Why We're Different From Every Other Weather Site

 • Critical infrastructure operators

-This system delivers warnings within 15-30 seconds of a meteorologist hitting "send"
+This system delivers warnings AND all updates within 15-30 seconds of a meteorologist hitting "send"

 2. Public API - Standard System